LabKey/labkey-api-python/README.md

 else:
     print('select_rows: Failed to load results from ' + schema + '.' + table)
 ```

-Documentation and example code for working with WebDav can be found [docs/webdav.md](here).

 ## Supported Versions
 Python 3.7+ is fully supported.